open-telemetry/opentelemetry-php/docs/symfony-integration.md

 background.
 This user guide shows how OpenTelemetry could be useful to gain insights into exceptions happening within an application.
 This example uses the OpenTelemetry PHP library integrated into a Symfony application, bundled with Jaeger and Zipkin, for visualizing data.

+> ⚠ This example is only intended to introduce how OpenTelemetry can be used in a Symfony application.
+The
+> example code is not suited for production applications, and must not be consulted for any code that goes into
+> production.

 ## Prerequisites